-Our books, reports, and our online course are ideal for use in college classrooms.
+Our books, reports, podcasts, and online course are ideal for use in college and high school classrooms.
 Produced by subject matter experts for non-specialists, they make complex issues understandable to lay audiences without losing rigor and depth.
 Best of all, being a non-profit organization allows us to keep our publications affordable (or free) and easily accessible for students

 We work with various partners to produce and distribute our books.
 For academic orders and desk copy requests of books, click on the links below for title-specific information.
 For further information or questions, contact Publications Director Daniel Lerch.